Getty Images/iStockphoto

 New packaging

 Hammerspace focuses on data orchestration challenges such as finding ways for companies to fully utilize GPUs, according to Simon Robinson, an analyst at TechTarget's Enterprise Strategy Group.
-As the vendor moves more into the enterprise, it needs make its product available to customers in a way that's familiar to them.
+As the vendor moves more into the enterprise, it needs to make its product available to customers in a way that's familiar to them.

 "Software-defined is a useful capability, but when it comes down to it, most customers still want to buy a solution in a box," he said.

-Other software-defined companies have a similar market strategy, Robinson said.
+Other software-defined storage companies have a similar market strategy, Robinson said.
 Vast Data has partnered with hardware manufacturers to deliver its data platform, and Weka released an appliance earlier this year.

 Expanding its reach

-Hammerspace implemented erasure coding into its Global Data Platform, using technology it acquired from Rozo Systems in 2022.
+Hammerspace implemented erasure coding into its Global Data Platform, using technology it acquired from Rozo Systems in 2023.
 The company added the data protection capability to expand its reach to x86-based hardware or cloud platforms.
 Hammerspace's new partnership with Arrow provides another opportunity for the company to do the same, Lewis said.

 While other companies market themselves as software-defined, they tend to offer certain appliances for optimization, Lewis said.
 Hammerspace's partnership with Arrow is more about simplification for its customers, he added.

-"Hammerspace doesn't need a special box; they now just offer a box you can buy," Lewis said.
+"Hammerspace doesn't need a special box -- they now just offer a box you can buy," Lewis said.

-Robinson echoed Lewis' point, saying that the vendor's data management and orchestration capabilities are applicable to popular use cases, but that the technology has to be presented in a consumable way for customers.
+Robinson echoed Lewis' point, saying the vendor's data management and orchestration capabilities are applicable to popular use cases, but that the technology has to be presented in a consumable way for customers.

 "I think the appliance route is the most straightforward way," he said.